Leave a Message

 • Owner‑use only.
 You keep the unit for personal enjoyment and do not rent it.
 This keeps life simple and avoids rental tax filings.

 • Self‑managed short‑term rentals.
-If permitted by the HOA, you can market the unit yourself and handle guest communications, housekeeping, and tax remittance.
+As permitted by the HOA, you can market the unit yourself and handle guest communications, housekeeping, and tax remittance.
 Owners commonly offer short stays in this resort environment.
+Additionally "front desk" and resort fees may apply.

 • Join the on‑site rental program.
 The resort operator may offer a voluntary rental pool that handles reservations, guest services, housekeeping, and payouts to you after commissions and fees.
 Ask for the commission structure, owner payout schedule, blackout dates, and termination terms in writing.